 These are just suggestions, find out what works for you, and then implement that.

 And don’t plan what you’re going to do in your next break.
 Be spontaneous because planning brings boredom (which is the last thing you would want).

 Use Productive Distractions to Your Advantage

-Want to stay focused on your studies, but outside noise is driving you crazy?
+Is outside noise driving you crazy?

 You can either curse your fate or use a productive distraction to mask up the outside distractions.
 A productive distraction is one you can control.
 Try playing soothing music or background noise on your computer.
-In a way, this too is a distraction, but it’s a good distraction that can mask up the outside noise.
+In a way, this too is a distraction, but it’s a good distraction that can mask up the outside distractions.

-It’s true that your goal is to focus on studies, but the more you fight with distractions, the more annoyed you shall be.
+The more you fight with distractions, the more annoyed you shall be.

 Feeling agitated because of the distractions?
 Close your eyes and surrender.

 Acknowledge that distractions are there and you cannot do anything about them.

 Stop fighting and give up for the time being.
 Accept the fact that you’re powerless against distractions.
 Sit for about 10 minutes with the feeling of letting go, and soon you’ll experience peace.